peterman65/HIBOPCovid/README.md

 Folder HIPOCovid2021 contains the Maven project used to build the program.

-In order to install the software you can use the windows installer provided in the entry  (because GitHub file size limitations the installer is stored in a MEGA account and it has to be download from there).
+In order to install the software you can use the windows installer provided in the entry "Windows Installer" (because GitHub file size limitations the installer is stored in a MEGA account and it has to be download from there).
 Also, you can download the folder , in this folder there is the executable version of the program too.
 If your operative system is a Windows one you can double-click on HIBOP-Covid.exe.
 In other case you can execute the comand "java -jar CovidSim.jar" in a command shell in order to launchg the application.

                                                                                                                   Noviembre 2021